5 Magical Reasons Why Disneyland is for Adults!

 Drinking at Disneyland for Adults

-Walt Disney explicitly expressed how he never wanted alcohol in his parks because he thought it would draw a rowdy element to the Happiest Place on Earth.
-However, Disneyland began serving alcohol in 2019 and with much success, alcohol is served in several restaurants.
-Remember to drink responsibly and respectfully.
+Walt Disney was adamant about not serving alcohol in his parks, fearing it would attract a rowdy crowd to the Happiest Place on Earth.
+However, Disneyland began serving alcohol in 2019, and with much success, alcohol is now served in several restaurants.

-You can grab signature cocktails at Carnation Café, River Belle Terrace, Café Orleans, Blue Bayou, and Oga’s Cantina.
+At Disneyland, you can grab signature cocktails at Carnation Café, River Belle Terrace, Café Orleans, Blue Bayou, and Oga’s Cantina.
+Oga’s Cantina, in particular, is a bar with an extensive menu of alcoholic and non-alcoholic vibrant drinks that are out of this world—though some can overly sweet.

-At Disney’s California Adventure Park, you can find alcoholic beverages almost anywhere!
+At California Adventure Park, you can find alcoholic beverages almost anywhere, making the park more adult-friendly.
 A few Instagram-worthy Disney cocktails are at Carthay Circle Lounge, Lamplight Lounge, Alfresco Tasting Terrace, Karl Strauss Biergarten, and Bayside Brews.
-You can even find beer floats at Clarabelle’s located on Beuna Vista Street.

 One entree you cannot miss in Disneyland is the bread bowl.
 The bread bowls can be found at Royal Street Veranda or Pacific Wharf’s Cafe in California Adventure Park.
 Options of soup inside your sourdough bowl are almost endless at both locations, but a few favorites include clam chowder, steak gumbo and a secret menu item, mac n cheese!